 We all have experienced the typical sign-up process that many websites put us through to let us access premium content, or just to use the services offered.
-The thing is that they ask you for email confirmation and then blast your inbox nonstop with tons of undesired messages and SPAM.
-It is annoying and time-consuming to open your email from your computer or smartphone at home or office just to find yourself lost in a junk mail disaster.
+The thing is that they ask you for an email confirmation and then blast your inbox nonstop with tons of undesired messages and SPAM.
+It is annoying and time-consuming to open your email from your computer or smartphone at home or the office just to find yourself lost in a junk mail disaster.
 Disposable email accounts are the perfect way to reduce some of the heat caused by being an active internet surfer.

 It has been said that spam mail is a big work disruptor.
 Here is an infographic that gives great stats on spam.
 What we can see is that at least 66% of businesses are disrupted by spam every year, this academic article says that 88% of all email traffic is spam or has irrelevant content.